Bckarnati2018/strato-aws-examples/python/alb-web-servers/README.md

 # Overview - Application Load Balancer (ALB/ELBv2)
 This script shows and example of Boto3 ELB v2 integration with Neokarm Symphony.
+First, make sure to initialize the Load balancer service.
 After creating 2 webservers and one load-balancer we'll register the instances into the target group.
 There's an example of how to register more instances into the target-group later.
 It is possible to register as many instances as you need.